MaximeMaxime/data_engineer_exercise/README.md

 2. Create an alerting system based on this health status check

 # Exercise 5 : ML Serving
 The *rocket_science.py* file contains a state-of-the-art machine learning algorithm to identify whether or not the ingested article is of interest to our multiple users.
-Deploy this algorithm as an API, adjust its *get_article()* method and store the output in the engine chosen in *Exercise 2* for later retrieval.
+Deploy this algorithm as an API, adjust its *get_article()* and *store_result()* methods to fetch the article and store the output in the engine chosen in *Exercise 2* for later retrieval.
 ```
 Input :  article_id (integer) : Article Identifier
          user_id (integer) : User Identifier